-If 'Fixed' is selected, then the exact value you enter is defined as the amount of fuel that plant consumes.
+If 'Fixed' is selected, then the exact value you enter is defined as the amount of fuel consumed by the plant.
 For example, the inputs below define that CHP3 consumes exactly 2 TWh of coal.
-However, if variable is selected, then the fuel is proportioned evenly with other Variable fuels.
+However, if 'Variable' is selected, then the fuel is proportioned evenly with other variable fuels.
 For example, below, oil, gas and biomass are all defined as variable.
 Hence, the fuel distribution is proportioned across these fuels according to their inputs.
-In this case it is 2, 2, and 4 for oil, gas, and biomass respectively.
-Hence when EnergyPLAN completes a simulation, then 25% of the CHP3 fuel will be oil, 25% gas, and 50% biomass (since that's how 2, 2, and 4 are proportioned).
+In this case, the distribution is 2, 2 and 4 for oil, gas and biomass, respectively.
+Hence, when EnergyPLAN completes a simulation, 25% of the CHP3 fuel will be oil, 25% gas and 50% biomass (according to the proportions of 2, 2 and 4).
 Remember, this proportion will be applied to the total fuel for CHP3 minus 2 TWh for coal, since this is a fixed value.